OgImage:

 The Village

 Welcome to the Bishopstone Village website.
 The village (pop.
-648) is located in the beautiful valley of the River Ebble (or Chalke Valley), 5 miles south-west of Salisbury in Wiltshire within the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty.
+648) is located in the beautiful valley of the River Ebble (or Chalke Valley), 5 miles south-west of Salisbury in Wiltshire within the Cranborne Chase and West Wiltshire Downs National Landscape.
 The village can date its history back to the 12th century when it is first recorded as the parish of Bissopeston in 1166.

 This website contains a huge amount of information about the village and about the parish more generally for both visitors and those who live here.
 Click on the main navigation bar to see sub-menus with information on current village events, about the church of St John the Baptist, the work of the Parish Council, the lively programme of activities in the Village Hall or for an electronic copy of the parish magazine – STaB.
 There are photographs of the village, accounts of the village’s history and information about local schools, pubs, shops and other services.